What is identity theft?

 Work out what type of identity document has been stolen and what it could affect, and remember that a fraudulent driver’s licence for example, can not only attract fines and demerit points but can also be used to open bank accounts etc. Contact all businesses and organisations you think may be affected and change relevant passwords and PINs.

-Get your credit report from each of the three main credit reporting agencies in Australia.
+Get your credit report from each of the three main credit reporting bodies in Australia.
 These reports will help you determine if someone has tried to fraudulently open a credit account (usually with a bank or a service provider) in your name.

 As soon as you have a firm indication there is a problem, notify the police.
 Many organisations will require a police report before they can rectify the situation and cancel any credit that’s been opened in your name.